-So last year, I surveyed wedding professionals across the country to find out what their average pricing was for a wedding of about 140 people, and here is the data:
+So a year or so ago, I surveyed wedding professionals across the country to find out what their average pricing was for a wedding of about 140 people, and here is the data:

 (I do want to point out that these figures were reported by experienced, professional wedding vendors based on what their brides spend with them on average. )